sanaah09/Compiler-Design-ANTLR-python/README.md

-COMPILER DESIGN-ANTLR
+# Compiler Phases Implementation in Python using ANTLR

-This project implements the six phases of a compiler using Python as part of the Compiler Design course.
+This repository contains a simple implementation of all six phases of a compiler using the Python programming language.

-The phases include lexical analysis, syntax analysis, semantic analysis, intermediate code generation, code optimization, and code generation.
+## Compiler Phases Covered

+- Lexical Analyzer
+- Syntax Analyzer
+- Semantic Analyzer
+- Intermediate Code Generation
+- Code Optimization
+- Code Generation

-Each phase is implemented separately to clearly understand the working of a compiler.
+Each phase is implemented separately in Python.

-A modern AI tool, ANTLR, is also explored to understand automatic lexer and parser generation.

-Language Used: Python

-Conclusion
-This project demonstrates a complete compiler workflow using Python and introduces the use of AI tools in compiler design.
+## Use of AI Tools

+Modern AI-assisted tools such as **ANTLR (ANother Tool for Language Recognition)** and **ChatGPT** were used to:

+- Understand compiler design concepts
+- Define grammar rules for lexical and syntax analysis
+- Automatically generate lexer and parser logic
+- Debug and refine Python programs
+- Improve code structure and clarity

+The core compiler phases were implemented , while ANTLR was explored as a modern AI-assisted compiler tool.